harrisonrw/web-jekyll/about.md

 I reside in San Diego, California with my wife, who is a Speech-Language Pathologist.
 Together, we develop apps for helping children improve their speech and language skills.

-In my spare time, I enjoy stand up paddle boarding, hiking, and cooking.
+In my spare time, I enjoy stand up paddle boarding, hiking, skiing and cooking.

 [rwhtechnology]: http://rwhtechnology.com
 [UofR]: http://www.uregina.ca